AIFAIT/frontend/README.md

 # AI Tools Website Documentation

 ## Introduction
 The AI Tools Website is a cutting-edge platform that empowers businesses to navigate the complex landscape of AI software tools and find tailored solutions to enhance their operations.
-By leveraging advanced language models (LLMs) and a comprehensive knowledge base of AI tools, the website provides personalized recommendations and expert guidance to help users make informed decisions.
+By leveraging advanced language models (LLMs) and a comprehensive knowledge base of AI tools and user profiles, the website provides personalized recommendations and expert guidance to help users make informed decisions.

 ## Project Overview
 The primary goal of the AI Tools Website is to assist users in understanding which software tools are available in the market and how they can be leveraged to improve their business processes.
 The platform goes beyond a simple database of tools and user profiles; it acts as an intelligent assistant that engages users through interactive chat sessions, learning about their specific needs and challenges.